tottaka/SharpPi/README.md

 - Encode/Decode/Manipulate video streams using [MMALSharp](https://github.com/techyian/MMALSharp/).
 - Computer Vision using [OpenCV](https://opencv.org/) ([EmguCV](https://github.com/emgucv/emgucv))
 - Interface with GPIO pins, Bluetooth/Serial control, and more!
-- Get raw input directly from Linux kernel (/dev/input), mouse and keyboard support built-in.
+- Get raw input directly from devices, with mouse and keyboard support built-in.
 - Connect to wifi networks, create access points, scan for nearby access points, and more!
 - Tcp client/server abstraction layer with [many options](https://github.com/tottaka/SharpPi).

 # Installation
-I'm trying not to include any prebuilt libraries, so you will have to compile the native libraries on your own.
+I'm trying not to include any prebuilt native libraries, so you will have to compile them on your own.
 I have included a simple script to automate the installation and compile process.
 Run the following commands to automatically install [Mono](https://www.mono-project.com/) and compile all [dependencies](https://github.com/tottaka/SharpPi/tree/master/deps/) needed for SharpPi to run.
 ```
 git clone https://github.com/tottaka/SharpPi # Download source code from git
 cd SharpPi                                   # Enter the source directory
-sudo bash setup.sh                           # Run the setup script, certain actions require sudo.
+sudo bash setup.sh                           # Run the setup script, requires sudo for certain actions.
 ```

 # Credits